jonboulle/dahoam-workshop/README.md

 kubectl delete pod guestbook-u6h2o
 ```

 Oops, this deleted too many pods in fact.
 Now the cluster has even fewer running pods than desired.
 This is a potential danger of having the controller manager down.
-Lets recover the controller manager to get this going again!
+Let's recover the controller manager to get this going again!

 ```
 kubectl get pods -l app=guestbook